Jean O'Leary: Activism

 In 1971 O'Leary moved to New York City and did doctoral studies in organization development at Yeshiva University.
 As a lesbian during this period, she became involved with the nascent gay rights movement, joining the Gay Activists' Alliance (GAA) Chapter in Brooklyn and later lobbying state politicians.
 In 1972, feeling that it was too dominated by the men of the movement, she left the GAA and founded Lesbian Feminist Liberation, one of the first lesbian activist groups in the women's movement.
 Two years later, she joined the National Gay Task Force, negotiating gender parity in its executive with director Bruce Voeller, joining as co-executive director.

-In 1977 O'Leary organized the first meeting of gay rights activists at the White House through arrangements made with White House staffer Midge Costanza.
+In 1977, O'Leary organized the first meeting of gay rights activists at the White House through arrangements made with White House staffer Midge Costanza, with whom she was in a secret relationship.
 She was the first openly gay person appointed to a presidential commission, the National Commission on the Observance of International Women's Year, by Jimmy Carter.
 In this role she negotiated for gay and lesbian rights to be included on the discussion in a conference marking the year in Houston, Texas.

 In November 1977, O'Leary was a speaker at the 1977 National Women's Conference.
-Other speakers included Rosalynn Carter, Betty Ford, Lady Bird Johnson, Bella Abzug, Barbara Jordan, Audrey Colom, Claire Randall, Gerridee Wheeler, Cecilia Burciaga, Gloria Steinem, Lenore Hershey.
+Other speakers included Rosalynn Carter, Betty Ford, Lady Bird Johnson, Bella Abzug, Barbara Jordan, Audrey Colom, Claire Randall, Gerridee Wheeler, Cecilia Burciaga, Gloria Steinem, and Lenore Hershey.

 O'Leary was among three openly gay delegates to the United States Democratic Party convention in 1976.
 She also served on the Democratic National Committee for 12 years, 8 of those on the executive committee.

 During the early 1980s, O'Leary focused on building National Gay Rights Advocates, then one of the largest national gay and lesbian rights groups.
 It was one of the first to respond to the HIV/AIDS epidemic's implications for legal and civil liberties, using aggressive litigation to ensure AIDS patients' access to treatment.

 She co-founded National Coming Out Day with Rob Eichberg in 1988.